SustechSTA303/STA303-Assignment03/myWork/ZhangChi_12110821_assign3.md

 		-   Set the distance to the start node as 0.
 		-   For each neighbor of the current node, update their distances if a shorter path (depending on **cost function**) is found.
 		-   Continue until the destination is reached.
-	-   Bellman-Ford Algorithm (heuristic)
+	-   Bellman-Ford Algorithm
 		-   Initialize distances from the start node to all other nodes as infinity.
 		-   Set the distance to the start node as 0.
-		-   Repeat the following process for (number of nodes - 1) iterations: For each edge in the graph, update the distance (calculated in the **heuristic function**) to the destination node if a shorter path is found.
+		-   Repeat the following process for (number of nodes - 1) iterations: For each edge in the graph, update the distance (calculated in the **Euclidean distance**) to the destination node if a shorter path is found.
 		-   Check for negative cycles: For each edge in the graph, If updating the distance to the destination node results in a shorter path, a negative cycle exists.
 		-   The final distances represent the shortest paths from the start node to all other nodes.
 	-   Greedy Best First Search (heuristic)
 		-   Instead of searching in all directions,  in each step, it will take a step in the direction where the **heuristic function** is the smallest.
 	-   A* Algorithm (cost, heuristic)
-		-   Similar to Dijkstra's algorithm but uses a **heuristic function** to estimate the cost to reach the destination from the current node.
+		-   Similar to Dijkstra's algorithm but it uses a **heuristic function** to estimate the cost to reach the destination from the current node.
 		-   The A* algorithm combines the actual cost (from Dijkstra's) and the heuristic cost to make better decisions.
 	-   Bidirectional_A* Algorithm (cost, heuristic)
 		-   Similar to A*, but it can search for the shortest path from start_station and from end_station